joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 with the fixed p-value cutoff for some specific decimation rate.

 # Example
+A system based on an Intel Xeon 6252 CPU (36MB cache) produces the following data
+histogram:

 ![Distributions Across Memory Sizes](https://github.com/joshuaehill/jitterentropy-library/blob/MemOnly/tests/raw-entropy/distanim.gif)

+We see here that the memory updates resolve to memory when `JENT_MEMORY_DEPTH_BITS` is set to 27 or larger.

+For this evaluation, we proceed with `JENT_MEMORY_DEPTH_BITS` setting of 28.

 # Author
 Stephan Mueller <smueller@chronox.de>
 Joshua E. Hill <josh@keypair.us>